 This weekend, we continued our cheese-making tradition by creating our first hard cheese: a farmhouse cheddar.
-Hard cheese require more time and care than soft.
+Hard cheese requires more time and care than soft.
 And, although some soft cheeses are pressed (to remove water) and aged (to develop flavor), typically the pressing and aging times are much shorter.

 Farmhouse cheddar is basically a white cheese that utilizes a mesophilic starter culture to develop flavor over time.
 Its ingredients are almost precisely the same as a more complex, standard cheddar: two gallons of milk, a starter culture, rennet and salt.
 Instead, variables have to do with (a) the time and temperature applied to separate the curds from the whey, (b) pressure and pressing time applied through the pressing process and (c) aging time, including a temperature component (no mention is made of humidity).